nystrom/rivo/docs/design.md

 	type List (a) = Nil | Cons a (List a) type List (a) = Nil | Cons { hd: a, tl: List a }

 Like functions and traits, types can be overloaded.
-The union of the type The above is equivalent to:
+The type is equivalent to the union of the types.
+Thus, the above is equivalent to:

 	type List (a) = Nil
 	type List (a) = Cons a (List a)